top of page

 02_ligation

-The circularized PLPs containing the target region together with the designated Nanopixel barcode are amplified by a linear amplification process called rolling-circle amplfication (RCA) to generate micrometer sized RCA products (RCPs) containing multiple copies of the encoded Nanopixel barcode.
+The circularized PLPs containing the target region together with the designated Nanopixel barcode are amplified by a linear amplification process called rolling-circle amplifcation (RCA) to generate micrometer-sized RCA products (RCPs) containing multiple copies of the encoded Nanopixel barcode.
 The RCPs are bright enough to be counted individually, enabling molecular counting.

 tech_04_NP_labelling.png